zhongys-c8y/tedge-rugpi-core/README.md

 - tedge-firmware-update: doesn't support alpine, would skip for the first version

-- mosquitto: need to be modifed for Alpine
+- mosquitto: need to be modifed for Alpine.
+If we can use the [install.sh](https://github.com/thin-edge/thin-edge.io/blob/main/install.sh) script of thin-edge repo, this recipe might also be not necessary

 ----------------